 An interesting comparison between the two roles describes the data architect as a person who, with deep database expertise, can visualize a priori how changes in data acquisitions can impact data use.
 In contrast, the data engineer, with deep software-engineering expertise, can build and maintain a data system that compensates for those changes.

-The Major Differences between the Data Architect and Data Engineer Roles
+The Major Differences Between the Data Architect vs. Data Engineer Roles

 Differences between the two roles include: